wp-plugins/wordpress-mobile-pack/readme.txt

 On WordPress v2.7 and later, the installation is as follows:

 Go to the 'Plugins' / 'Add new' menu
-1. Upload wordpress_mobile_pack.zip then press 'Install now'.
+1. Upload wordpress-mobile-pack.zip then press 'Install now'.
 1. Activate the switcher plugin.
 Change its settings as required.
 1. Select which desktop widgets are to appear on the mobile theme.
 1. Enjoy.